Holmlia Station: Service

 The station is served by line L2 of the Oslo Commuter Rail, operated by Vy.
 During regular hours this involves two trains per hour per direction which run from Ski Station via the Østfold Line to Oslo Central Station and onward to Stabekk Station.
 Holmlia is also served by the L2x express services, providing extra services in rush hour.
 Travel time is 12 minutes to Oslo S and 22 to Ski.
 In addition, the L21 services, which run otherwise direct from Oslo to Ski and onward along the Eastern Østfold Line, call at Holmlia once per hour.

 Ruter operates eight bus services to the station.
 Line 77 connects it to Hauketo Station and onwards to the Bjørndal area.
 Line 79 crosses through the southern parts of Nordstrand, providing connections with the Ekeberg Line, the Lambertseter Line and the Østensjø Line, and also connects Holmlia Station to the Åsbråten area southwest of the station.
 The station has been classified as a "typical walking-station", in which seventy to eighty percent of the ridership walk to the station.
 Bus ridership is only eleven percent.

 Despite the double track, the Østfold Line past Holmlia has reached its capacity limitation due to the mix of commuter, regional and freight trains.
 The Follo Line is scheduled for completion in 2021.
 It will allow regional trains to bypass the Østfold Line between Oslo and Ski, freeing up capacity.
-This will allow the L2 service to increase to four hourly services from the early 2020s, although L21 will not longer call at Holmlia.
+This will allow the L2 service to increase to four hourly services from the early 2020s, although L21 will no longer call at Holmlia.